Documentaries Worth Watching

 If you're a science fiction fan, you can't help but wonder what greatness could have come if this movie would have been allowed to be made.
 Even though I do like the version we got, this version of Dune seemed to have a lot more passion behind it.
 The sad thing is that most people have never heard of this amazing doc.

 Getting Into Cirque Du Soleil Audition Documentary

-If you've ever watched any of the Cirque Du Soleil shows and thought to yourself, "This would be a fun place to work at.", then you should watch what it takes to get hired on by the show itself.
+If you've ever watched any of the Cirque Du Soleil shows and thought to yourself, "This would be a fun place to work at.", then you should watch this documentary and find out what it takes to get hired on by the show itself.
 Very informative!

 In feature films the director is God; in documentary films God is the director.— Alfred Hitchcock

 Going Clear: Scientology and the Prison of Belief (2015)